top of page

 Physical Planners

-• These were a go-to for Jasmine back in college, and they were a godsend with her classes, clinicals, and 3 - yep 3! - jobs.
+• These were a Godsend for Jasmine back in college, when she was juggling classes, clinicals, and 3 - yep 3! - jobs.

 Digital Calendars - Phone

-• Also, a favorite of Jasmine today, the calendar app on your phone can help to go a looooong way in knowing what your day, week, and month look like.
+• As Jasmine can attest, the simple calendar app on your phone can help to go a looooong way in knowing what your day, week, and month look like.

-• Bonus relationship saver: Whenever there is something that involves her fiance, Jared, she invites his e-mail address to the event so that it is on his calendar right away as well.
+• Bonus relationship saver: Whenever something involves her husband, Jared, Sal invites his e-mail address to the event so that it is on his calendar right away as well.

 Digital Calendars - Google

-• Bonus feature from Google calendar to make your life easier: Say “OK Google” into your phone or hit the microphone in your Google search.
-You can speak your event information into it right then and there!
+• Here’s a quick hack: Say “OK Google” into your phone or hit the microphone in your Google search.
+You can speak your event info into it, right then and there!
 Think: “lunch with Jordan at noon on Wednesday” or “audition to be Beyonce’s backup dancer in my next lifetime.”
 You get the idea.

 Digital To-Do Lists - Evernote

-• Sal has learned that Evernote allows you to create multiple lists to keep track of everything easily on the go.
-You can create tasks, you can add reminders for those tasks, and you can add checkboxes, to use it just like a to-do list.
+• Sal uses Evernote to create multiple lists and keep track of everything easily on the go.
+You can create tasks, add reminders for those tasks, add checkboxes, and use it just like a to-do list you always have in your pocket.

 Digital To-Do Lists - Apple Notes App

-• Janie and Jordan love to share and sync their notes app with each other to use it as a working document for general organization and shopping lists.
+• Janie and Jordan love to share and sync their notes app with each other to use it as a working document for all their household organization and shopping lists.

 • This is also handy for creating notes from other apps you have open.
 On your Apple device, you can select text from an article, for instance, and hit “Share,” then “Add to Notes” to save what you need on the go.